Chain-of-Thought Reasoning is a Policy Improvement Operator: Introduction

 A major challenge that has prevented past efforts of self-learning in language models from succeeding, especially in arithmetic, is a phenomenon that we call \emph{\errorname{}}.
 During self-training, when all training data is generated by the model itself, there is no guarantee that the data is correct. \emph{Error avalanching} occurs when small errors or inaccuracies in a model's output compounds rapidly over time, because each iteration of the model learns from the outputs of the previous model amplifies the existing mistakes.
-We demonstrate that, if left unchecked, \errorname{} leads to severe degradation of performance within only a few iterations of self-training. \todo{point to later figure} This is consistent with past attempts to get language models to self-learn (for addition as well as other tasks) in which improvement stagnates in only a few steps \citep{zelikman2022star, lewkowycz2022solving, bai2022constitutional}.
+If left unchecked, \errorname{} leads to severe degradation of performance within only a few iterations of self-training (see Figure~\ref{fig:simplifyandguess}).
+This is consistent with past attempts to get language models to self-learn (for addition as well as other tasks) in which improvement stagnates in only a few steps at most \citep{zelikman2022star, lewkowycz2022solving, bai2022constitutional, huang2022large, jung2023impossible}.
 While \errorname{} is a fundamental issue in any bootstrapped process, \name{} manages to largely mitigate \errorname{} via several forms of self-consistency checks (Figures~\ref{fig:simplifyandguess} and \ref{fig:stg_and_consistency_base}) that minimize the number of mistakes introduced to the dataset.
 Nevertheless, \name{} does not continue {\em ad infinitum}, and training eventually terminates due to accumulated errors.
 We return to this issue in the discussion.

-\textbf{Results.} Our results indicate that the pre-trained 582M parameter ByT5 model \citep{xue2022byt5}, after a supervised fine-tuning period that only provides examples for $1$ to $6$ digits, can teach itself to perform up to \longestlength-digit addition with $98$+\% accuracy (Table~\ref{tab:base_results}).
-Additionally, a smaller training run with the 300M parameter version of ByT5 showed similar positive results, successfully teaching itself to perform up to \smalllongestlength-digit addition after a supervised learning phase where it was shown examples of up to 8 digits.
+\textbf{Results.} Our results indicate that the pre-trained 582M parameter ByT5 model \citep{xue2022byt5}, after a supervised fine-tuning period that only provides examples for $1$ to $6$ digits, can teach itself to perform up to \longestlength-digit addition with $98$+\% accuracy -- successfully undergoing $22$ steps of self-improvement in the process (Table~\ref{tab:base_results}).
+Additionally, a smaller training run with the 300M parameter version of ByT5 showed similar positive results, successfully teaching itself to perform up to \smalllongestlength-digit addition after a supervised learning phase that included examples of up to 8 digits (Appendix~\ref{sec:smallrun}).